edelsonc/array_viewer/README.md

 ```

 ### `Viewer`
-`Viewer` is a class that stored an array and an associated image and can be updated while scripting.
-This makes it useful for visualizing updating graphs
+`Viewer` is a class that stores an array and an associated image and can be updated while scripting.
+This makes it useful for visualizing arrays that are being updated in loops or other similar structures.

 Ex: